-Figure 4: Scatterplot representation of the full data set, projected onto the subspace of the period 2 sin and cos function.
-Angle from the x-axis represented phase.
+FIGURE 4: Scatterplot representation of the full data set, projected onto the subspace of the period 2 sin and cos function (cos on the horizontal, and sin on the vertical, axes).
+Angle from the positive x-axis represents phase.
+Suggests that several phases are dominant.

-The scatterplot of sin-cos projections in Figure 4 shows that most of the n=4,489 genes are very near the center, indicating no periodic behavior.
+The scatterplot of sin-cos projections in Figure 4 shows that most of the n = 4,489 genes are very near the center, indicating no periodic behavior.
 However a reasonable number are farther away, which are the genes of interest because they have strong periodic behavior.
 These periodic genes appear in several directions from the origin, which indicates that different genes are active with respect to different phases of the cycle.
 An especially interesting structure is the "ray" appearing on the lower left, of a number of strongly periodic genes with nearly identical phase.
 Note also that there is no clear, simple division into "periodic" and "aperiodic" genes.
 Instead all genes have a "degree of periodicity" (quantified as distance to the origin), which is large for some, and quite small for most, with a full range of values in between.

-Spellman, et. al. (1998) used biological information to group the genes (that they flagged as periodic) into 5 classes according to function during 5 important phases of the cell cycle.
+Spellman, et. al. (1998) used biological information to group the geness (that they flagged as periodic) into 5 classes according to function during 5 important phases of the cell cycle.
 Here we revisit this classification, using our two dimensional projection periodic representation.
 We base this on the phases of the genes, which are just the angles from the positive x-axis in Figure 4.
-To allow the analysis to be driven by the "most periodic" genes, we focus on the "top 200", in the sense of largest distance from the origin in Figure 4.
+To allow the analysis to be driven by the "most periodic" genes, we focus on the

+"top 200", in the sense of largest distance from the origin in Figure 4.
 The choice of 200 was made, after doing the analysis for the thresholds 200, 400, 600, 800 and 1000, on the basis of giving the cleanest division of genes in relation to the previous analysis.

 Figure 5 shows a SiZer analysis of the top 200 phases.
 In all three panels of Figure 5, the x-axis represents the full range of phases $\theta \in [0, 2\pi]$ .
 The top panel shows the phases in two forms.
 Near the top is a "jitter plot" (first proposed by Tukey and Tukey (1990)), where each gene is represented as a green dot.
 The x-coordinate shows the phase, and the y-coordinate is a random height that is used simply to spread the data for convenient visualization.
-The other representations of the data are a family of "smooth histograms" (more precisely "kernel density estimates", see e.g. Wand and Jones (1995)) shown as blue curves.
-These indicate a number of "bumps", i.e. "clusters in the data".
+The other representations of the data are a family of "smooth histograms" (more precisely "kernel density estimates", see e.g. Wand and Jones (1995)) shown These indicate a number of "bumps", i.e. "clusters in the as blue curves. data".
 The reason for overlaying a number of curves is that these show a range of different histogram binwidths, representing different amounts of smoothing, important because different clusters show up at different smoothing levels.
 A minor technical point is that, because of the periodic nature of the data, a "circular design", where copies of the data are placed beyond the opposing ends, is used to avoid boundary effects.